rklancer/sproutcore-book/sproutcore book.md

 Although developing a Sproutcore app requires Javascript skills exclusively, the Sproutcore build and development helpers are written in Ruby and are packaged in a RubyGem which also contains the latest stable version of the Sproutcore Javascript library.

 Therefore, this is how to install Sproutcore:

-    sudo gem install sproutcore
+    $ sudo gem install sproutcore

+(In this and subsequent examples, the `$` indicates a command prompt.)
 This command will also install a number of Sproutcore's dependent RubyGems (aka "gems").
 At the moment, the Sproutcore tools work most fastest with the latest version of Ruby 1.9, although they also work with Ruby 1.8.6 and 1.8.7.
 To find the version of Ruby installed on your system, type:

-    ruby --version
+    $ ruby --version

 Instructions for upgrading Ruby are not included here; however, see the tip below about using RVM, the Ruby Version Manager.